tenzir/tenzir/web/docs/connectors/zmq.md

 export | where x == 42 | to zmq
 ```

-Publish the list of TQL operators as CSV and switch from binding to connecting:
+Publish the list of TQL operators as [CSV](../formats/csv.md), also connect
+instead of bind to the ZeroMQ socket:

 ```
 show operators | to zmq -c write csv